KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 Info
    View the details of current Knowage version.

 To conclude the overview of this area we describe a not mandatory element.
 When configured by the Knowage administrator, you can have quick links to a static page, a document, a folder or an external application, like for instance a web page.
-These links are displayed below the BI functionalities menu, as shown in Figure below.
+These links are displayed below the BI functionalities menu, as shown below.

 .. figure:: media/image19.png